19hours/sg-statutes/Acts/Financial Advisers Act.md

 (c) the premium, costs, expenses, fees or other charges that may be imposed in respect of the designated investment product;

-(d) where the designated investment product is a unit in a collective investment scheme, the name of the manager of the scheme and the relationship between the licensee and the manager;
+(d) where the designated investment product is a unit in a collective investment scheme, the name of the manager of the scheme and the relationship between the licensed financial adviser and the manager;

-(e) where the designated investment product is a life policy, the name of the registered insurer under the life policy and the relationship between the licensee and the insurer; and
+(e) where the designated investment product is a life policy, the name of the licensed insurer under the life policy and the relationship between the licensed financial adviser and the insurer; and

+[Act 11 of 2013 wef 18/04/2013]

 (f) such other information as the Authority may prescribe.

 [1/2009 wef 26/11/2010]

-(2) The Authority may specify, in written directions, the information required to be disclosed under subsection (1)(a), (b) or (c), and the form or manner in which information relating to any designated investment product may be disclosed to any client of a icensed financial adviser.
+(2) The Authority may specify, in written directions, the information required to be disclosed under subsection (1)(a), (b) or (c), and the form or manner in which information relating to any designated investment product may be disclosed to any client of a licensed financial adviser.

 [1/2009 wef 26/11/2010]

 (3) The Authority may, in writing, require a licensed financial adviser to submit to it —

-(a) all written communication which sets out information relating to any designated investment product for the time being in use by the licensee; and
+(a) all written communication which sets out information relating to any designated investment product for the time being in use by the licensed financial adviser; and

 (b) where any written communication referred to in paragraph (a) is not in English, a translation of such written communication in English.

 [1/2009 wef 26/11/2010]

-(4) If it appears to the Authority, after affording the licensed financial adviser an opportunity to make representations orally or in writing, that any written communication submitted under subsection (3) contravenes any provision of this Act, or is in any respect likely to mislead, the Authority may, in writing, direct the licensee to discontinue the use, in Singapore, of the written communication immediately or from a specified date.
+(4) If it appears to the Authority, after affording the licensed financial adviser an opportunity to make representations orally or in writing, that any written communication submitted under subsection (3) contravenes any provision of this Act, or is in any respect likely to mislead, the Authority may, in writing, direct the licensed financial adviser to discontinue the use, in Singapore, of the written communication immediately or from a specified date.

 [1/2009 wef 26/11/2010]